Crocket History, Family Crest & Coats of Arms

 In England, early records were found in Southamptonshire and Dorset: "William de Cruket, Southamptonshire, 20 Edward I: Placita de Quo Warranto, temp.
 Edward I-III; Avicia de Cruket, Dorset, Henry III-Edward I: Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I.; and Thomas de Cruket, Dorset, ibid."

 The family of famed David "Davy" Crockett (1786-1836), American folk hero, frontiersman, soldier, and politician hailed from Ireland.

-Important Dates for the Crocket family
+Early History of the Crocket family

 This web page shows only a small excerpt of our Crocket research.
 Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crocket History in all our PDF Extended History products and printed products wherever possible.

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Crocket has appeared as Crockatt, Crocket, Crockett and others.

 Early Notables of the Crocket family (pre 1700)